 SitePath = "/var/www/vhosts/oldstore.com/httpdocs/"

-TemplateDirectory = avactis-templatesinit.php
+TemplateDirectory = avactis-templates

 $layout_file_path = 'storefront-layout.ini';

-I want to make a new store at www.newstore.com
+I want to make a new store at www.newstore.com with a different design.

-I create a new domain newstore.com
+I create a new domain newstore.com.

-I copy storefront-layout.ini to newstore
+I copy storefront-layout.ini to newstore-layout.ini

 (it is done in oldstore.com/httpdocs/avactis-layouts/)

-I edit newstore
+I edit newstore-layout.ini:

-SiteURL = "http://www.new
+SiteURL = "http://www.newstore.com/"

-SitePath = "/var/www/vhosts/new
+SitePath = "/var/www/vhosts/newstore.com/httpdocs/"

-I edit new
+I edit newstore.com/httpdocs/init.php:

 $layout_file_path = 'newstore-layout.ini';